lrq3000/auto_acpc_reorient/README.md

 The last 2 steps can be done by calling `auto_acpc_coreg()`, which has optimized default parameters for this task.

 For indication, on a dataset of ~400 subjects with some heavily brain damaged or artifacted, the coregistration success rate was more than 95%.
+We have plans to conduct a more formal analysis but (as usual with open source) there is no guarantee it will happen in the near future :-)

 For a comparison of various methods for AC-PC reorientation, the following article is a very good read: